Blending adversarial training and representation-conditional purification via aggregation improves adversarial robustness: Introduction

 The rest of the manuscript is structured as follows.
 In \autoref{sec:relatedwork} we provide an overview of selected contributions in the fields of \textit{adversarial training} and \textit{purification-based} defences -- with focus on image classification.
-In \autoref{sec:preliminaries}, a deeper analysis is given of two integral parts of our experimental assessment: \textsc{Pgd} adversarial training and conditional variational autoencoders. \hyperauto{sec:methods}{Section} is devoted to the intuition behind \textsc{Carso}, its architectural description, and the relevant technical details that allow it to work. \hyperauto{sec:experimental}{Section} contains details about the experimental setup, results, comments, and limitations. \hyperauto{sec:conclusion}{Section} concludes the paper and outlines directions of future development.
+In \autoref{sec:preliminaries}, an introduction is given to two integral parts of our experimental assessment: \textsc{Pgd} adversarial training and conditional variational autoencoders. \hyperauto{sec:methods}{Section} is devoted to the intuition behind \textsc{Carso}, its architectural description, and the relevant technical details that allow it to work effectively. \hyperauto{sec:experimental}{Section} contains details about the experimental setup, results, comments, and limitations. \hyperauto{sec:conclusion}{Section} concludes the paper and outlines directions of future development.